meetcleo/re_dms/README.md

 `make build`

 _We use a Docker container to build an executable that can run on Linux to avoid cross-compiling.
 Rust has decent cross-compilation support, but dependencies like SSL libraries are harder to support._
+_NOTE: the rollbar feature is enabled by default in the docker build called by the makefile._

 Deploy using ansible: